 The Board is collectively responsible for the management of the Company.
-It achieves this by managing its remaining customer loans within the wider strategy of Lloyds Banking Group plc, and overseeing delivery against it.
+It achieves this by managing its remaining customer loans within the wider strategy of the Group, and overseeing delivery against it.

 The Company's strategy is set out further in the strategic report on pages 1 to 3.